 Once the flower is dry to the touch, place it in a paper bag (gently, but you don’t have to worry about keeping it upright anymore).
 The seeds will drop naturally from the flower, but handle with care!

-Some people even wear a mast so they don’t accidentally breath too hard and blow the seeds away.
+Some people even wear a mask so they don’t accidentally breath too hard and blow the seeds away.
 Once they are on the floor, they are hard to spot again to retrieve.

 Make sure they are in a secure container until you are ready to germinate them.
 If you need to store them, they do well with a silica pack in a small jar in a cool dark place until you are ready to use them.